Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] „V Táborskej ulici v Praze byl taky takovej případ,“ začal Švejk. „Tam byl ňákej kupec Hořejší, kus vod něho dál naproti měl svůj krám kupec Pošmourný a mezi nima voběma byl hokynář Havlasa.
 Tak ten kupec Hořejší jednou dostal takovej nápad, aby se jako spojil s tím hokynářem Havlasou proti kupci Pošmournýmu, a začal s ním vyjednávat, že by mohli ty dva krámy spojit pod jednou firmou: ,Hořejší a Havlasa’.

-Chovanec was a grandfather from Motol who spanked kids on behalf of the parents for a flat fee.
-This is mentioned by Švejk to emphasize that it now is more important than ever to use ammunition sparingly as there was one more enemy (Italy).
+was a grandfather from Motol who smacked children on behalf of the parents for a fixed fee.
+This is mentioned by Švejk to emphasise that it is now more important than ever to use ammunition sparingly, as there was one more enemy (Italy).

 Quote(s) from the novel